TensorFlow 1.x - 3.5 English

 input_shapes

-string: the comma-separated shape list of input_nodes.
-The shape must be a 4-dimension shape for each node, comma separated, for example, 1,224,224,3; Unknown size for batch size is supported, for example, ?,224,224,3; In case of multiple input_nodes, please assign the shape list of each node, separated by :, for example, ?,224,224,3:?,300,300,1 (default: )
+string.
+The comma-separated shape list of input_nodes.
+The shape must be a 4-dimension shape for each node, separated by commas, for example, 1,224,224,3; Unknown size for batch size is supported, for example, ?,224,224,3; In case of multiple input_nodes, assign the shape list of each node, separated by :, for example, ?,224,224,3:?,300,300,1 (default: )

 output_nodes